Learning-based Sketches for Frequency Estimation in Data Streams without Ground Truth

 \section{Related Work}

 \textbf{Classic Sketch}.
 A sketch is a compact structure and solution which takes limited space to support approximate frequency queries over high-speed data streams.
-Classic sketch algorithms~\cite{cormode2005improved,charikar2002finding,estan2002new,roy2016augmented,liu2016one,yang2018elastic,liu2019nitrosketch} include Count-Min Sketch (CM-sketch), Count Sketch (C-sketch), Conservative Update Sketch (CU-sketch), Augmented Sketch (A-sketch), and so on.
+The most representative algorithms~\cite{cormode2005improved,charikar2002finding,estan2002new,roy2016augmented,liu2016one,yang2018elastic,liu2019nitrosketch} include Count-Min Sketch (CM-sketch), Count Sketch (C-sketch), and Augmented Sketch (A-sketch).
 They adopt a common underlying structure which is essentially a $w \times d$ array of counters for preserving key frequencies.
 Each of the $d$ rows of the array is associated with a hash function for mapping items to $w$ counters, then they consider the counts of $d$ different buckets array (e.g. minimum for CM-sketch~\cite{cormode2005improved}, median for C-sketch~\cite{charikar2002finding}) to which the data is mapped as the estimation.
-The CU-sketch~~\cite{estan2002new} changed the insertion of the CM-sketch, which only updates the value of the minimum bucket in each insertion process.
+The CU-sketch~\cite{estan2002new} changed the insertion of the CM-sketch, which only updates the value of the minimum bucket in each insertion process.
 The A-sketch~\cite{roy2016augmented} added a filter to the CM-sketch and exchanged data between the filter and the sketch to ensure that hot keys are retained in the filter to reduce hash conflicts.
+Elastic Sketch~\cite{yang2018elastic} adopts a pottery shards eviction strategy for optimizing its replacement: If the inserted ID matches the ID stored in the bucket, the positive vote count is incremented; otherwise, the negative vote count is incremented.
+When the ratio of negative to positive votes exceeds a certain threshold, the stored ID is replaced with the inserted one.
+Nitrosketch~\cite{liu2019nitrosketch} introduces a sampling mechanism and multi-level control logic.
+Instead of sampling packets directly, it uses a sample counter array and applies geometric sampling to reduce per-packet processing, thereby saving on update operations of a sketch like C-sketch.
+For network-wide monitoring, UnivMon~\cite{liu2016one} builds on multi-layer sketches (e.g., C-sketch) with hierarchical sampling and inverse transformation to support accurate traffic analysis~\cite{wang2025survey} with low memory.
 Since classic sketches have been proven to deliver high accuracy only with impractical memory consumption, these algorithms are subject to an undesirable compromise between estimation accuracy and memory efficiency.